-“My goal is to play ‘Claire de lune.’”
+“My goal is to play ‘Clair de lune.’”

-“My goal is to play ‘Claire de lune’ at the correct tempo.”
+“My goal is to play ‘Clair de lune’ at the correct tempo.”

-“I have played pieces slightly easier than ‘Claire de lune,’ so it’s a realistic piece to learn.”
+“I have played pieces slightly easier than ‘Clair de lune,’ so it’s a realistic piece to learn.”

-“I want to play ‘Claire de lune’ for my mother on Mother’s Day because it’s her favorite piece.”
+“I want to play ‘Clair de lune’ for my mother on Mother’s Day because it’s her favorite piece.”
 (Hint: this is your “why”!)

-“I will learn to play ‘Claire de lune’ at the correct tempo by Mother’s Day.”
+“I will learn to play ‘Clair de lune’ at the correct tempo by Mother’s Day.”